pavanravva/MENA/README.md

 ## Overview

-MENA (Multimodal Epistemic Network Analysis) focuses on analyzing caregiver attitudes in augmented reality environments by utilizing a multimodal approach.
-The project aims to classify emotional states of caregivers based on their audio, gestures, and verbal communication during interactions captured in video segments.
+MENA (Multimodal Epistemic Network Analysis) uses a multimodal approach to analyze caregiver competencies and emotions in an Augmented Reality setting.
+This project explores meaningful insights and visual representations from participants' attitudes and emotions by analyzing their audio, gestures, and verbal communications captured in video segments during their interaction with a virtual geriatric patient.

 <div align="center">
   <img src="model.jpg" alt="Flowchart of Data Processing" width="80%">